 3. The best pasta, at the best price at Da Enzo al 29

-Despite the long lines that form (logical and normal, on the other hand) it is worth waiting to enter the restaurant Da Enzo al 29 and try one of the best pastas in Trastevere.
+Despite the long queues that form (logical and normal, on the other hand) it is worth waiting to enter the restaurant Da Enzo al 29 and try one of the best pastas in Trastevere.
 I can only say that the carbonara dish was spectacular, so much so that I repeated the following days.
 It would be a sin to come to Rome and not dine here - be careful because they don't take reservations!

 But who is the owner?
 You will have to look for him, as if he were Wally, on one of the walls of the dining room, where you will find a photo with his portrait hanging in the trattoria.
 He passed away at the end of the 80's, but Enzo's presence is still very much felt: he is in the memory of the customers who frequented the restaurant when he himself ran it.

-Practical information about trattoria Da Enzo al 29
+Practical information about the trattoria Da Enzo al 29

 - Where: Via dei Vascellari, No. 29.